 If you and/or your customer service team are too rushed to provide great service, the most crucial piece of CRM software you can invest in is a helpdesk.

-Zendesk, Freshdesk and Desk.com are three of the best and most cost-effective options available for ecommerce businesses.
+Zendesk, Freshdesk, Help Scout and Gorgias are four of the best and most cost-effective options available for ecommerce businesses.
 All can easily be connected to your own website or a Shopify store.
-And with ChannelReply, you can also handle all your eBay and Amazon customer service on the same screen.
+And with ChannelReply, you can also handle all your eBay, Amazon and Walmart customer service on the same screen.

 Helpdesks connected through ChannelReply also automatically collect data that’s crucial to your CRM efforts.
 Purchase and shipping records are carefully organized, making them easy to transfer into advanced CRM software.
 Your conversations are also threaded and searchable, so reviewing them is effortless.